3inar/3inar.github.io/_posts/2016-10-03-the-most-violent-show-on-earth.md

 ---

-So I'm currently at a ten month a reserach stay in Paris.
+So I'm currently at a ten month reserach stay in Paris.
 I'm reluctant in the face of change, so I often think of home while I'm in my small apartment in a building with a slight mouse problem, or in my larger office with, astonishingly, also a slight mouse problem (unconfirmed).